You might know that canines never should eat chocolate (more on that below); however, what about cats? Can cats eat chocolate?

 - If your pet exhibits any serious symptoms, immediately take him to the veterinarian.

 It isn’t always simple to deny your furry friend something they might beg for.
 But, as it’ll come to chocolate, you never should compromise.
 Chocolate is very toxic to dogs and may lead to extreme sickness and in some instances, death.
 Like many human beings, dogs like the taste of chocolate and if they see some, they might not stop consuming it until nothing remains.
-It’s better to store the treats or chocolate that contain chocolate derivatives, like hot chocolate mix or cocoa powder, in a closed-door pantry or high shelf.
+It’s better to store the treats or chocolate that contain chocolate derivatives, like a hot chocolate mix or cocoa powder, in a closed-door pantry or high shelf.
 Also keep in mind to remind house guests or children to keep all chocolate out of the dog’s reach and not to leave anything on purses, tables, or countertops.
 The following time your dog gives you those adorable puppy eyes, forego the chocolate and instead toss him a doggy treat!

 A rule of thumb includes providing a quality diet that’s filled with all of the nutrients and vitamins your pup needs.
 This might mean including a hemp supplement, such as the ones found at Innovet Pet Products.
 Activated hemp supplements will benefit other areas of your pet’s health, which includes improved skin, anxiety relief, and support for your pet’s nervous system.